afauroux/MagdaAndAntoineAndTheVan/posts/USA - 8.md

 ![us at the Jackson Lake](https://user-images.githubusercontent.com/20797902/178128026-0b4f1f04-b3c0-4102-8910-fbebafbd6386.jpg)

-We didn't stay very long in Grand Teton NP as there isn't so much to do there.
-We soon left northwest, passing once again through Yellowstone and exiting into Montana.
+We didn't stay very long in Grand Teton NP and soon left northwest, passing once again through Yellowstone and exiting into Montana.
 We finally took a direction to Seattle, to visit my friend Gosia.
-We still had a thousand kilometers to go, so on the way we stopped in several fun places, e.g. XIX/XX century mining town in Butte, Museum of the Rockies in Bozeman (which has an amazing paleontological exposition), or the ghost town of Garden.
+We still had a thousand kilometers to go, so on the way we stopped in several fun places, e.g. XIX/XX century mining town in Butte, Museum of the Rockies in Bozeman (which has an amazing paleontological exposition), or the ghost town of Gardner.

 ![mining town](https://user-images.githubusercontent.com/20797902/178133008-3e3c2fd9-3d8d-42c3-ad6f-e64fe0e4d5d3.jpg)